rufuspollock-okfn/cop21/agreement/index.md

 [^12]: Placeholder until agreement is reached on where support should be dealt-with

 [^13]: Noting that support for the implementation by developing country Parties of their mitigation actions is addressed under Article 6.

+[^14]: In all cases in the context of support, where it says "developed country Parties", read "developed country Parties [and other Parties in a position to do so]"

+[^15]: In all cases in the context of support, where it says "developing country Parties" read "developing country Parties and other Parties in need of support, including countries with economies in transition".

 [10nov]: http://unfccc.int/resource/docs/2015/adp2/eng/11infnot.pdf
 [4dec]: http://unfccc.int/files/bodies/awg/application/pdf/_adp_compilation_4dec15@1000.pdf